From iPhone to AI

 The AI era: A new ecosystem with new opportunities

-The AI era's market potential is staggering.
-AI software spending is forecasted to grow to $297.9 billion by 2027.
+The market potential of the AI era of digital transformation is staggering.
+AI product spending is forecasted to grow to $297.9 billion by 2027.

-As we saw in the mobile era, three factors are proving pivotal for companies in the AI space:
+As we saw in the mobile era, three factors are proving pivotal for companies looking to AI to transform their digital strategy:

 The emergence of advanced GPUs and specialized hardware for AI tasks has significantly reduced the time and cost of training models.
 As these advanced hardware components become more widespread, their costs have decreased.
 Startups and smaller enterprises can now afford powerful computing resources that were previously the province of large corporations.

-The focus is shifting from model-centric to data-centric development, with new frameworks emerging that prioritize data quality, essential for building robust AI solutions.
+The focus is shifting from model-centric to data-centric product development, with new frameworks emerging that prioritize data quality.
+This is essential for building robust AI solutions.

-The combination of 5G and edge computing enables developers to create apps that leverage real-time data analytics to personalize customer experience or perform predictive maintenance.
+The combination of 5G and edge computing enables product developers to create apps that leverage real-time data analytics that can personalize customer experience or perform predictive maintenance.
 But, to make this possible, organizations must have a consistent process for gathering, disseminating, and interpreting data.

 3. Condensed software development life cycles

-AI automates many routine tasks, simplifying the development process for startups and enterprise IT departments alike.
+AI automates many routine tasks.
+This simplifies the product development process for startup and enterprise IT departments alike.
 Many businesses are looking at how to use existing AI tools to increase productivity rather than build their own models.

-For example, they’ll use AI pair programmers like GitHub Copilot, AI-workflow experts like Atlassian Intelligence, and roll out guidelines for using language models.
+For example, enterprises will use AI pair programmers like GitHub Copilot, AI-workflow experts like Atlassian Intelligence, and roll out guidelines for using language models.

-Just as in mobile computing, the AI era allows companies of all sizes to innovate more efficiently and bring solutions to market faster.
+Just as with mobile computing, AI-driven digital transformation allows companies of all sizes to innovate more efficiently and bring solutions to market faster.
 To thrive in this new era, enterprise IT leaders should promote AI fluency across their organizations so employees understand AI’s potential and limitations.
-At the same time, it pays to keep an eye out for new players in the startup ecosystem who can advance your AI progress with niche capabilities.
+At the same time, it pays to watch for new players in the startup ecosystem who can advance your AI progress with niche capabilities.

 Keys to success in the AI era